slepphickey/scRNA_seq_Moauro_et_al_2023/README.md

 ## Normalization and clustering of 17 day OSKM reprogrammed MEF scRNA-seq data

-17 day OSKM reprogrammed MEF scRNA-seq data normalized using `scTransform` and clustered at multiple resolutions as described in the following documents.
+17 day OSKM reprogrammed MEF scRNA-seq data were normalized using `scTransform` and clustered at multiple resolutions as described in the following documents.
 Either all cells were included in the analysis, or _Pou5f1_ or _Sox2_ positive cells were extracted before normalization and clustering.

 **Rmarkdown**: `src/scRNA_scTransform_norm_and_cluster.Rmd`